bjornschuller/typeclasses/README.md

 * in package object defined implicits<br />
 <br />
 * Implicit scope:<br />
-    - companion object of typeclass
+    - companion object of typeclass<br />
-    - companion object of A
+    - companion object of A<br />
-    - companion object of super types
+    - companion object of super types<br />

 In the typeclasses.sc file you see some examples (mainly based on: https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html)